Originally published May 2015, updated September 2017.

-As you can tell from the title of this post, kale salad is on the menu today.
+As you can tell from the title of this post, kale slaw is on the menu today.
 But it’s not just any kale salad.

-After Monday’s 20 spring salad recipes, I wanted to bring you a brand new one that will totally knock your socks off – even if you’ve never really been into the whole kale salad thing in the past.
-I’ll be straight-up honest with you: kale salads have never really made my stomach very happy.
-Sure they tasted great at the time, and sure I really want to eat lots of it because nutritionally speaking, kale is a super source of calcium and vitamin C. But there’s always been something about these leafy greens in particular that my digestive system has trouble handling.
+After Monday’s 20 spring salad recipes, I wanted to bring you a brand new one that will totally knock your socks off – even if you’ve never really been into the whole kale slaw/salad thing in the past.
+I’ll be straight-up honest with you: kale has never really made my stomach very happy.
+Sure it can taste great at the time, and sure I really want to eat lots of it because nutritionally speaking, kale is a super source of calcium and vitamin C. But there’s always been something about these leafy greens in particular that my digestive system has trouble handling.

 Sound familiar?
-I’m told that this problem isn’t an uncommon one, and because I really do love kale, figured I had to be doing something wrong.
+I’m told this isn’t uncommon, and because I really do love kale, figured I had to be doing something wrong.
 As it turns out, I was!

 There are two secrets to totally nailing this one: Massaging and the dressing.
 Let’s talk about massaging first.